jdkandersson/flake8-docstrings-complete/README.md

 ### Fix DCO002

-This linting rule is triggered by a function/ method that has one or more arguments and a docstring that does not have an arguments section.
-For example:
+This linting rule is triggered by a function/ method that has one or more arguments with a docstring that does not have an arguments section.
+For
+example:

 ```Python
 def foo(bar):